-- 1. A CCP receives securities into its account towards the very end of the CSD settlement window and the CSD does not deliver the securities out to a receiving Clearing Member as it closes its settlement process.
+1. A CCP receives securities into its account towards the very end of the CSD settlement window and the CSD does not deliver the securities out to a receiving Clearing Member as it closes its settlement process.
 That is, the settlement out would have happened were it not for the hard CSD cut-off.
-Some CSDs already protect CCPs from such a hard cut-off and others are working towards minimizing such cases.2 However, the possibility of such a scenario remains. - Where the scenario arises, the CCPs propose to cover the deficit by either mutualizing the cost among their Clearing Members on a fair basis or establishing clear rules by which to assign the cost to particular Clearing Members. - 2.
-Receiving Clearing Members have not enabled partial settlement.
+Some CSDs already protect CCPs from such a hard cut-off and others are working towards minimizing such cases.2 However, the possibility of such a scenario remains.

+2. Receiving Clearing Members have not enabled partial settlement.
 The best solution is to require all Clearing Members to accept any partial settlement as part of a CCPs internal rules and regulations.
 In cases where Clearing Members do not abide by such rules the CCP would seek remedy from the offending receiving Clearing Member.

-4.2.2.2 SME growth market trades settling against non-SME growth market trades
+4.4.2.2 SME growth market trades settling against non-SME growth market trades